-A worksheet question is used to ask students to write their answers in a spreadsheet.
+A spreadsheet question (formally named worksheet question) is used to ask participants to fill in their answers in a spreadsheet.
 There is also an option to work with predefined answers.
-A predefined answer is shown to all students when they begin with the question.
+A predefined answer is shown to all participants when they begin with the question.

 - Click the domain School name in the menu on the left.

 - Click on label_important Courses in the menu at the top.

 - Select your course or use the search bar.